oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/manually-create-domain/README.md

 be most suitable for your needs.

-To create the domain custom resource, just make a copy of the sample [domain.yaml](./domain.yaml) provided in this sample, and then edit it as per the instructions below.
+To create the domain custom resource, just make a copy of the sample [domain.yaml](./domain.yaml) provided in this sample, and then edit it as per the instructions provided in the comments in that file.
 When it is ready, you can create the domain in your Kubernetes cluster using the command:

 ```
 kubectl apply -f domain.yaml